inmanta/inmanta-core/docs/quickstart.rst

     inmanta -vvv export -d

-If you browse to the drupal site again, the database should be empty once more.
+If you browse to the Drupal site again, the database should be empty once more.

 .. _qsdashboard: